angerrp/blurnet/README.md

 ## Dataset

-The model is trained on this [Blur Dataset](https://www.kaggle.com/kwentar/blur-dataset) from kaggle.
+The model is trained on a [blur dataset](https://www.kaggle.com/kwentar/blur-dataset) from kaggle.
 The dataset consists of 1050 blurred and sharp images, consisting of 3x350 photos (motion-blurred, defocused-blurred, sharp).

 ## CNN Architecture